Jan Gossaert (Jean Gossart), 'Virgin and Child'

 From ‘National Gallery Catalogues: The Sixteenth Century Netherlandish Paintings with French Paintings before 1600.

-To coincide with the Jan Gossaert's Renaissance exhibition, the full catalogue entry of Gossaert's Virgin and Child, taken from ‘The Sixteenth Century Netherlandish Paintings with French Paintings before 1600' by Lorne Campbell, has been published on the Gallery website in advance of book publication.
+To coincide with the Jan Gossaert's Renaissance exhibition (2011), the full catalogue entry of Gossaert's Virgin and Child, taken from ‘The Sixteenth Century Netherlandish Paintings with French Paintings before 1600' by Lorne Campbell, was published on the Gallery website in advance of book publication.
 Find out more about the catalogues.

-Lorne Campbell is George Beaumont Senior Research Curator at the National Gallery.
+Lorne Campbell was George Beaumont Senior Research Curator at the National Gallery.
 He is the author of numerous publications including The Fifteenth Century Netherlandish Paintings in the new series of National Gallery Catalogues.

 All images are copyright of the National Gallery unless stated otherwise.

 Some images may be enlarged with the Image Viewer, which is available as a link below the image caption.

 The Image Viewer may be opened in a new window, to enable the viewing of enlarged images alongside the catalogue entry.

 Gossaert's name was in fact Jean Gossart, although the Dutch translation 'Jan Gossaert' gradually gained currency during the second half of the 19th century and became standard during the 20th century.